getpawprint/slate/source/includes/_payments_v2.md

 Errors:

-- HTTP 400/Bad Request if the payment amount is 0, negative or not a Javascript safe integer.
+- HTTP 400/Bad Request if the amount owed is 0, negative or not a Javascript safe integer.
 - HTTP 400/Bad Request if the `user_id` doesn't exist.
 - HTTP 400/Bad Request if any of the intake IDs don't exist, or intakes belong to different clients.
 - HTTP 400/Bad Request if `email` is obviously not an email address.